finom/rebloom/README.md

 ### Conclusion

 1. Using patterns above we restrict the code and provide only one way to import the store by component modules: `import subStoreWithNoMethods, { method1, method2 } from './store/foo/bar/baz`.
-It doesn't make sense to provide full store access to other modules.
+It doesn't make sense to provide full store access to other modules that aren't related to the store.
-2. Store class methods still have full access to the store and other-sub stores with their methods using `this.store`.
+2. Store class methods still have full access to the store and other-sub stores at their methods using `this.store`.
 3. You get infinite scaling using less code.

 ### (Optional) Split your methods